 Although the name "Mellotron" may not be familiar to most people, anyone who is a fan of the great progressive rock sounds of the 1960s and 70s will know the wonderful tones produced by this influential keyboard instrument.
 Check out 'Nights In White Satin' (Moody Blues), 'Space Oddity' (David Bowie), 'Watcher Of The Skies' (Genesis), 'Kashmir' (Led Zeppelin), just to name a few.

 The basic concept behind the Mellotron was developed in the U.S.A. by musician/inventor Harry Chamberlin during the early 1950s.
-He built a keyboard that used a system of pre-recorded tapes (one for each key) composed of recordings made by real instruments used in an orchestra.
-The desired instrument (e.g. violins) was selected by a switch and then "played" by pressing one or more of the keys which played-back the selected sound that had been recorded at the same pitch as the musical note of the key that was being depressed.
+He built a keyboard that used a system of pre-recorded tapes composed of recordings made by real instruments used in an orchestra.
+The desired instrument (e.g. violins) was selected by a switch and then "played" by pressing one or more of the keys that played-back the selected sound recorded at the same pitch as the musical note of the key that was being depressed.
 This allowed the musician to literally "play" their own orchestra although the resulting combination of sounds produced were very distinctive and unique in their own way.